-Ultraman Orb the Movie: Lend Me the Power of Bonds! is an upcoming 2017 film made by Tsuburaya Productions and directed by Kiyotaka Taguchi for the Ultra Series.
+Ultraman Orb the Movie: Lend Me the Power of Bonds! is a 2017 film made by Tsuburaya Productions and directed by Kiyotaka Taguchi for the Ultra Series.
 It serves as the film adaptation of Ultraman Orb.
 The movie will be released on 11 March 2017 in celebration of the 50th anniversary of Ultraseven, in which the titular hero himself and his son Ultraman Zero are set to appear as guest stars.

 One day, a strange object appeares at the SSP's office.
 It is revealed to be the X Devizer, the transformation item which inhabited by Ultraman X. Having separated from his host Daichi Ozora, X seeks the help of SSP and Gai, who returned from his wandering, in search for his human host.
 Unknown to X, however, this brings the threat of a new enemy.